acroooo/layout-music-app/README.md

 ## Preview

-This is a video preview of the project.
+This is a video preview of the project.<br />
 Link to video: <a href="https://www.youtube.com/watch?v=cfgjAMlEmqY">press here!</a>

 <img src="./img/Untitled1.gif" width="1000" height="500" />